Rakjlou/42-exam-trainer/README.md

 ### Upcoming features
 - Finally determining `bash`'s minimum required version
 - Allowing to test a specific test
-- Adding level 1 tests (`inter` and `union`)
-- Adding tests subjects
-- Exam mode, where only one test is chosen by level
-- Allowing to chose only one test to pass
 - History
 - Keeping high time score records
 - A mode where I shut up